Unity (comics)

-Unity is an 18-issue crossover story published by Valiant Comics in the summer of 1992.
+"Unity" is an 18-issue crossover story published by Valiant Comics in the summer of 1992.
 It was conceived by Valiant's Editor-in-Chief, Jim Shooter, who wanted to revolutionize the crossover concept in comics.

-The Unity story was serialized in all nine of the Valiant Universe comic book titles published from August to September 1992 and set up several spin-off titles.
+The story was serialized in all nine of the Valiant Universe comic book titles published from August to September 1992 and set up several spin-off titles.

 In 2012, several years after Valiant had ceased publishing comic books, they restarted their continuity and the name was repurposed for the superhero team Unity.